-The borrowing of money for various governmental purposes of a Fire District in New York State (the "State") is governed predominately by the State Constitution and the Local Finance Law, Chapter 33-a of the Consolidated Laws of the State (hereinafter sometimes referred to as the "LFL").
-The power to spend the borrowed money to accomplish a valid purpose of the Fire District, however, generally derives from other laws, in particular, the Town Law, as well as the General Municipal Law.
-The focus of this booklet is on the restrictions, rules and procedures governing the issuance of debt by Fire Districts in the State.
+The borrowing of money for various governmental purposes of a school district or municipality in New York State (the "State") including borrowing as an Affiliated Entity on behalf of a Library or Library District, is governed predominantly by the State Constitution and the Local Finance Law, Chapter 33-a of the Consolidated Laws of the State (hereinafter sometimes referred to as the "LFL").
+The power to spend the borrowed money to accomplish a valid purpose of the Library or Library District, however, generally derives from other laws, in particular, the Education Law, as well as the General Municipal Law.
+The focus of this primer is on the restrictions, rules and procedures governing the issuance of debt by school districts and municipalities on behalf of Libraries or Library Districts in the State (other methods of finance by other type libraries are also discussed to a lesser extent).
 The role of Bond Counsel relates to determination of the validity of debt: valid authorization, valid sale, valid tax and disclosure status, and valid issuance.

-The role of Bond Counsel in the issuance of debt by a Fire District in a nutshell is thus, as follows:
+The role of Bond Counsel in the issuance of debt on behalf of a Library District or municipal library in a nutshell is thus, as follows:

-- Determine that the project is a valid Fire District object or purpose under New York State law. - Determine that the object or purpose is a capital project eligible for financing. - Determine the useful life of the object or purpose as provided by the State Legislature (regardless of what Bond Counsel and/or the Fire District may know to be different in actual use). - Determine that any conditions necessary to be completed prior to adoption of a bond resolution have been properly completed (i.e., compliance with the State Environmental Quality Review Act). - Draft the text of the bond resolution in accordance with Local Finance Law requirements and confirm valid adoption. - Draft the proceedings calling the election and draft the notice in accordance with Town Law requirements. - Draft the text of the Legal Notice of estoppel of the bond resolution to be published after valid adoption and successful referendum and confirm proper publication.
+- Determine that the project is a valid Library District or municipal purpose under New York State law. - Determine that the project is a capital project eligible for financing. - Determine the useful life of the project as provided by the State Legislature (regardless of what Bond Counsel and/or the Library may know to be different in actual use). - Determine that any conditions necessary to be completed prior to adoption of a bond resolution have been properly completed (i.e., compliance with the State Environmental Quality Review Act; drafting of Library District or municipal referendum proceedings).

-- Draft the documentation necessary to ensure that the sale of Fire District bond anticipation notes or bonds is in conformity with requirements of Local Finance Law and the regulations of the office of the State Comptroller. - Participate in the production of a disclosure document about the Fire District and its finances (the official statement) and work with Fire District and financial advisor to be sure it is not less than 100% accurate. - Determine that the sale and award of Fire District debt is in conformity with Local Finance Law and the regulations of the office of the State Comptroller thereunder, and is within the debt limit applicable. - Draft the actual debt instruments of the Fire District and the requisite closing documentation, including federal tax law and disclosure law covenants and compliance certifications. - Provide an opinion of Bond Counsel that, in effect, each of the steps described above was completed in conformity with the laws of the State.
+- Draft the text of the bond resolution in accordance with Local Finance Law requirements and confirm valid adoption.
+The bond resolution is the legal proceedings of an Affiliated Entity authorizing the issuance of debt for your project. - Draft the text of the Legal Notice of estoppel of the bond resolution to be published after valid adoption and confirm proper publication. - Draft the documentation necessary to ensure that the sale of Affiliated Entity bond anticipation notes or bonds is in conformity with requirements of Local Finance Law and the regulations of the office of the State Comptroller. - Participate in the production of a disclosure document about the Affiliated Entity and its finances and in some cases, the Library District and its finances (the official statement) and work with Library District and Affiliated Entity and financial advisor to be sure it is not less than 100% accurate. - Determine that the sale and award of debt is in conformity with Local Finance Law and the regulations of the office of the State Comptroller thereunder, and is within the debt limit applicable. - Draft the actual debt instruments of the Affiliated Entity and the requisite closing documentation, including federal tax law and disclosure law covenants and compliance certifications. - Provide an opinion of Bond Counsel that, in effect, each of the steps described above was completed in conformity with the laws of the State.

 To this end, bond counsel are involved early on in planning either a capital project or a cashflow borrowing for operational expenses.
-From the beginning, the activities of a Fire District prior to borrowing may have implications under Federal Tax Laws, Federal Securities Laws the Local Finance Law and/or the Town Law.
+From the beginning, the activities of a Library prior to borrowing may have implications under federal tax laws, federal securities laws, the local finance law and/or the state education law.